b6lindsley/backpacklife/README.md

 # Origin:

 DEFCON is fun, waiting in line isn't.
 The idea behind backpacklife was asking "what would I like to do during linecon".
 Answer: Play video games or watch movies.
+This inspired the idea for making a bag for others to enjoy while waiting in line.

+# Tools/software required
++ Eicher
++ SD Card adapter and 64GB SD card
++ retropi

 ## Current Version (MarkIII)

 Rack Backpack

 Debut: DEFCON 31

+**Games**
++ Mario Kart
++ GoldenEYE

 **Equipment:**